 (b) The Party giving notice agrees to remedy such inability to perform as soon as practically possible.

-(c) Any loss of helium-gas mixture from the Federal Helium System or Helium System as a result of force majeure will be borne by all Parties, including the United States or Purchaser, its successors and assigns, as applicable, in proportion to each party’s ownership of the gas stored in the Federal Helium System or the Helium System, as applicable, as of the first day of the month in which the force majeure event occurs.
+(c) Any loss of helium-gas mixture from the Federal Helium System or Helium System as a result of force majeure will be borne by all Parties, including the United States or Real Property Purchaser, its successors and assigns, as applicable, in proportion to each party’s ownership of the gas stored in the Federal Helium System or the Helium System, as applicable, as of the first day of the month in which the force majeure event occurs.
 Any such losses will be reduced by the same proportion of any recovery from any third party for causing a force majeure event.
-For losses only involving the pipeline, the Authorized Officer or Purchaser’s Representative, as applicable, will determine each Party’s proportional loss based on the Party’s withdrawal of helium from the Federal Helium System or the Helium System, as applicable, during the previous 24 hours.
+For losses only involving the pipeline, the Authorized Officer or Real Property Purchaser’s Representative, as applicable, will determine each Party’s proportional loss based on the Party’s withdrawal of helium from the Federal Helium System or the Helium System, as applicable, during the previous 24 hours.
 Prior to the conclusion of the In-Kind program, the calculation of this proportional loss using the previous 24-hour withdrawal amount would include any helium used by the In-Kind program for Federal users.

 ARTICLE X